nithinnitthu/Nithkan-project.in/README.md

 ]
 ```

-Use -r to specify the remote CKAN instance, and -a to provide an
+Use -r to specify the remote Nithkan instance, and -a to provide an
 API KEY.
 Remote actions connect as an anonymous user by default.
-For this example, we use --insecure as the CKAN demo uses a
+For this example, we use --insecure as the Nithkan demo uses a
 self-signed certificate.

-Local CKAN actions may be run by specifying the config file with -c.
+Local Nithkan actions may be run by specifying the config file with -c.
 If no remote server or config file is specified the CLI will look for
 a development.ini file in the current directory, much like paster
 commands.

-Local CKAN actions are performed by the site user (default system
+Local Nithkan actions are performed by the site user (default system
 administrator) when -u is not specified.

 To perform local actions with a less privileged user use